 Like hard skills, soft skills require a lot of practice to make you really skilled at using them.
 Unlike hard skills, there are no exams to prove that you can do them.
 You measure your success in developing soft skills in how well you manage relationships with those around you.

 There’s no shortage of soft skills that can be developed.
 And considering that 75 per cent of long-term job success relies on having strong soft skills, developing them is crucial to long-term success in professional development.

-Interested in developing your soft skills?
+Interested in soft skills training courses?
 Consider taking EdApp’s ‘Be a Team Player’ course.
 This course will teach you how to work as part of a team.
 Effective teams must ensure collaboration amongst employees with various expertise and experience.
-That’s why being a team player is essential for seamless communication and collaboration within organisations.
+That’s why being a team player is essential for seamless communication and collaboration within organizations.